Multi-Turn Adaptive Prompting Attack on Large Vision-Language Models: Methodology

 \textbf{Define attack actions.} As is explained above, \texttt{\textbf{Attacker LLM}}~followed by a \texttt{\textbf{Connector LLM}} will generate prompt candidates \(\{ _{\text{uc}}Q^{T},\,_\text{c}Q^{T}, \,_\text{c}Q^{V} \}\), we then define Attack Actions as follows: \begin{itemize} \item \textbf{Attack Action 1} contains the \text{un}connected text prompt only: \(P^{action1} = \,_{\text{\textbf{uc}}}Q^{T}\).
 This covers the case where adding visual inputs might impair attack effectiveness. \item \textbf{Attack Action 2} contains the \textbf{un}connected text prompt and the generated malicious image: \(P^{action2} = \{\,_{\text{\textbf{uc}}}Q^{T},\,_\text{c}Q^{V} \}\).
 This covers the case where text and visual inputs can enhance attack effectiveness independently without contradiction. \item \textbf{Attack Action 3} contains the \textit{connected} text prompt and the generated malicious image: \(P^{action3} = \{\,_{\text{\textbf{c}}}Q^{T},\,_\text{c}Q^{V} \}\) indicating only aligned text-visual inputs can enhance attack. \end{itemize} \textbf{Alternate attack actions by greedy search}.
 After the three attack prompts \(P^{action1}, P^{action2}\) and \(P^{action3}\) are formulated, they are alternated to attempt to jailbreak the \texttt{\textbf{Victim LVLM}}, producing three responses \(\{ r_{i1}, r_{i2},r_{i3}\}\).
 We then use a \texttt{\textbf{Judge LLM}} to evaluate if the LVLM has been jailbroken, i.e., \(J(r_{i,\text{action}}) =1\).
 If \(J(r_{i,\text{action}}) =1\) in any of the three actions, the jailbreak attempt succeeds; otherwise, we trigger the attack trajectory adjustment.
 Specifically, for each response, we compute the semantic correlations between it and the jailbreak task \(t\) by measuring the cosine similarity between their encoded representations~\citep{simcse}, denoted by \(\text{SEM}(r,t)\).
 The Attack Action with the highest semantic correlation is chosen as the optimal action for the current turn, and the corresponding prompt \(P_i^{action^\star}\) and LVLM's response \(r_i^{\text{action}^\star}=T(P_i^{action^\star})\) are saved for further use.
 The overall attack action alternation procedure can be implemented as a greedy search algorithm for the best action at each turn, as Algorithm~\ref{alg:treeSearch} in Appendix~\ref{app:treeSearch}.

-In summary, we employ an idea of the attack chain generator to construct each attack prompt sequence, similar to existing works~\citep{chainOfAttack, derailYourself}.
-However, in contrast to existing approaches, our method explicitly alternates the most effective attack action from multiple candidate sequences, thereby addressing the question of how textual and visual modalities can reinforce one another in eliciting malicious LVLM responses at each turn.
+In summary, we employ an attack chain generator to construct each attack prompt sequence, similar to \citep{chainOfAttack, derailYourself}.
+However, unlike existing approaches, our method explicitly alternates the most effective attack action from multiple candidate sequences, thereby addressing the question of how textual and visual modalities can reinforce one another in eliciting malicious LVLM responses at each turn.